ErcGuy/EchoNet2D/README.md

   <img src="assets/Icon.png" width="180"/>
 </p>

 **EchoNet2D** is a PyTorch-based framework for training and evaluating a CNN model for 2D hand keypoint detection from RGB images.
-Designed around the FreiHAND dataset, it enables accurate landmark localization through a customizable training pipeline—ideal for research, prototyping, or integrating into larger hand-tracking systems.
+Designed around the FreiHAND dataset, it enables accurate landmark localization through a customizable training pipeline.

 > **Note:** Pretrained model weights are **not included** due to file size limits.
 Please train the model using the provided scripts.